 So this is the “Before” shot.

 Audrey and I had a consultation and I showed her the butterfly and letter “A” I wanted to paint.
 We also talked about the colour of her walls.
 Before redecorating her room, I sometimes felt like a bottle of Pepto Bismol exploded on her walls.
 Audrey is pink obsessed and loved the colour, but I felt like it needed to be softened a bit and suggested a white feature wall.
 She approved of the whole concept.

-I snapped a close-up photo of the butterfly from the drapes and then put it into a Word document.
+I snapped a close-up photo of the butterfly from the drapes and then copy and pasted it into a Word document.

 Print it on Paper and Overhead Transparencies